The foundation for the Parish of the Most Blessed Sacrament was laid

 June 1, 1992, the LaSalette Order returned

-Most Blessed Sacrament Parish to be staffed by the Archdiocese's clergy.
-At
+Most Blessed Sacrament Parish to be staffed by the Archdiocese of

-that time, Rev. Bruce Wilkinson, formerly Pastor of St. Anthony’s
+Atlanta's clergy.
+Archbishop Lyke appointed Rev. Bruce W. Wilkinson, formerly Pastor of St. Anthony’s

 In June, 1999 Archbishop John Donoghue